Does Moelis & Company (MC) Pay a Dividend? (2026)

 Moelis pays a regular quarterly dividend, most recently declared at $0.65 per share, for a yield of roughly 3.6% at recent prices.
 The firm has historically also returned cash through special dividends and buybacks, though these vary with earnings.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with MC's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with MC's investor relations page or your broker before acting on them.